sybila/BCSgen/README.md

    where:
      * model - given BCS model<sup>3</sup>
-     * reactionsFile - file for storing reactions
+     * reactionsFile - text file for storing reactions

 > in Examples directory, there are several models, to run them just use 'python example.py'

+#### Note

+During computation, static analysis is applied to the model in order to detect some conflicts in rules.
+If there are such conflicts, they are announced and the user is asked whether continue (generate state space) or stop (save conflicts in log file and exit) the computation.

 ---
 > <sup>1</sup> State space might be visualised with [this](https://github.com/mathooo/NetworkVISUAL) utility.